jaredly/geometricart/Roadmap.md

   -> yeahhhh ok so: we do a /prefix/ and
   -> oh nice, compound keys.

+- [ ] I reeeeeally want to be able to specify "these mods run after inner mods"

 So, we need to:
 - download localstorage dealios
 - switch over to idb